 - Check out the visitor centre – don’t bypass the visitor centre and museum as it can help you get your head round what you’re looking at and make your visit much better.
 As I said before – get yourself armed with the facts and seeing the stones becomes part of a big story that you’re learning about.
 The site is a lot different to when we last went in 2014 and there’s been lots of changes that I haven’t personally seen – interactive exhibits, prehistoric houses that would have been contemporary with the stones and artefacts found at the site.
 Definitely plenty to enrich your visit.

 - Listen to the audio guide – again this is about making the day more than just looking at the stones.
 By listening to the audio guide you can understand what the archaeologists and historians have learned about each stone as you get to it.
 Kids also enjoy the guides too so include them in it.
-They have downloads for your phone too now.
+The guides are available to download on your phone. iTunes link.
+Android link.

 - Take your time – if you can, just take your time and enjoy what there is at the site.
 Don’t rush to get to the next point on your audio guide – really look at the area and imagine how it would have been to see the stones in their prime or even how it was built.
 Rushing round will just amplify the feeling of ‘is that it?’